originrose/think.hdf5/README.md

 # think.hdf5

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A clojure library with a native dependency designed to make reading hdf5 files easy.

 ## License